MarteXcoin-documentation/Documentation/introduction/information.rst

   problem, or make a decision.

 X11
+  `X11 <x11-hash-algorithm>`_ is a hashing algorithm created by Dash Core developer Evan Duffield.

+X13
-  :ref:`X11 <x11-hash-algorithm>` is a hashing algorithm created by Dash Core developer Evan Duffield.
+  `X13 <x11-hash-algorithm>`_ is a hashing algorithm created by Dash Core developer Evan Duffield.

 Zero Confirmations